 1. The applicant first meets with staff from the RRDC, which is a contractual agent of NYSDOH.
-The RRDC staff provides information about the waiver services, waiver service providers and explains to the applicant that they have a choice of all waiver service providers and encourages the applicant to interview SC agencies in order to make an informed choice;
+The RRDC staff provides information about the waiver services, waiver service providers and explains to the applicant that he/she has a choice of all waiver service providers and encourages him/her to interview SC agencies in order to make an informed choice;

-2. The applicant selects a Service Coordination provider and signs a Service Coordination Selection Form indicating that they understand that they are entitled to choose a SC and choose approved providers for other waiver services;
+2. The applicant selects a Service Coordination provider and signs a Service Coordination Selection Form indicating that he/she understands that he/she is entitled to choose a SC and choose approved providers for other waiver services;